Denis2054/RAG-Driven-Generative-AI-2nd-Edition/Chapter09/README.md

 - Video dataset visualization
 - Processing and analyzing AI-generated sports and activity videos
 - Frame extraction from videos for analysis
-- CSV-based comment/metadata files for each video
+- CSV-based comment/metadata files for each video with Human Feedback (HF)
 - Interactive notebook for exploring the video dataset

 ## Directory Structure